 For the most part, so-called concrete “permeability” tests measure something other than permeability.
 Permeability is the ease with which fluids can move through a porous material.
-That matters because most concrete deterioration is due to the penetration of water or some other harmful substance into the concrete.
+That matters because most concrete deterioration is due to the penetration of water or some other harmful substance such as sulfate– or chloride ions into the concrete.

 Water penetration is directly or indirectly the cause of the majority of disintegrations in concrete and the degree to which water penetration is permitted by the texture of any concrete is a direct measure of its strength and endurance. —Concrete Engineers’ Handbook, 1918